 A motion was made Gabert to "Adopt the Agenda" and seconded by Steingraber, carried by all.

-The August 26, 2021 minutes were reviewed.
-A motion to accept the minutes was made by Gabert and seconded by Steingraber, carried by all.
+The November 22, 2021 minutes were reviewed and a motion was made to accept the minutes by Bessette and seconded by Walbruck, carried by all.